skirino/croma/README.md

       [f.(h) | dumbmap(t, f)]
     end
     ```
-- There's also `defunp` macro for private functions.
+- There are also `defunp` and `defunpt` macros for private functions.
 - Known limitations:
     - Pattern matching against function parameters should use `(param1, param2) when guards -> block` style.
     - Overloaded typespecs are not supported.